dgomesdev/dgomesdev/README.md

 ### Nice to meet you!
 I'm Danilo, Android Developer

-Motivated by my passion for tech and problem resolutions with logic, I'm undergoing a carrer change from International Business Developer to Mobile Developer.

-For the past year I've been studying Android and developing apps using Kotlin and Java.

-I like to work with international clients and multi-cultural teams.
-I have experience in different countries and can adapt my communication in several languages.
+As a dynamic professional motivated by an interest in technology and problem solving, I am seeking new challenges in Android development.

+With experience working with international clients, I have successfully collaborated with diverse teams from different cultural backgrounds, communicating adaptably and with a focus on teamwork.

+My continuous willingness to learn new things and my aptitude for programming led me to study Kotlin and Java, database manipulation, API handling, dependency injection, testing and other Android-related knowledge.

+Knowledge that I want to put into practice after my career transition as a mobile developer

 ## Skills